lastefoto-ee/lastefoto-ee.github.io/content/en/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Newborn and babies photographer
+role: Newborn and pregnancy photographer

 # Organizations/Affiliations to show in About widget
 organizations: